 St. John’s Hoxton, London, UK.

-For our 7th OTA we move back into London, heading over to the North East creative hub of Hackney / Shoreditch / Old Street.
+For our 7th OTA we moved back into London, and headed over to the North East creative hub of Hackney / Shoreditch / Old Street.
 St. John’s parish church on Pitfield Street is an impressive oasis in bustling London, with an amazingly spacious building, and lots of room on the grounds for setting up Marquis tents and camping overnight.